Mindslayer001/Beginner-Cli/README.md

 ## Description

-The Beginner CLI Tool is a Python-based command-line interface designed to assist beginners in learning and executing Linux commands interactively.
+The Beginner CLI Tool is a Python-based command-line interface designed to assist newcomers in learning and executing Linux commands interactively.
 It provides features such as command explanations and scenario-based command suggestions.

 ## Project Structure